 Picture - 3

 To verify whether the grid is setup properly or not, a sample script can be run.
 If browser session is created and the tests are run in it, the setup is successful.
-If not, need to cross check the setup steps again.
+Or, ValidateSeleniumStandaloneSetup activity can be invoked by passing all required parameters to it.
+This lets us know if the setup done is proper or not.
+It also shows the exception (if any) encountered when one tried to invoke/run the tests on the grid console.

 Integration with Scenario Testing:Oncethe Grid is setup successfully, scenario tests can be run using it.
 Tests can be run by